MUSA-620-Fall-2017/MUSA-620-Week-6/README.md

 1. Use the "ST_CASE" field to join the accident table with the vehicle table, creating a single table with the coordinates of each accident as well as information about alcohol involvement (note: if the driver was drunk ("DR_DRINK" = 1) in *any* of the vehicles involved in the accident, alcohol was a factor).
 Save this table as a view.

 2. Create another spatial query to join the accident data to the Philadelphia road network.
 This query will contain several pieces.
-Similar to the example we did in class, it should join each accident to the nearest street segment.
-The fields in your SELECT clause should include a count of the number of number of accidents, as well as a count of the number of accidents in which alcohol was a factor.
+Similar to the [example we did in class](https://github.com/MUSA-620-Fall-2017/MUSA-620-Week-7/blob/master/README.md), this query should join each accident to the nearest street segment.
+The fields in your SELECT clause should include a count of the number of accidents, as well as a count of the number of accidents in which alcohol was a factor.

 Use ArcMap (or Qgis) to style the layer.
 Vary the line width according number of accidents.
 Vary the color according to the % of accidents where alcohol was a contributing factor.